Emotional Intelligence: Summary & Key Insights

 About the Author

-Daniel Goleman is an American psychologist, science journalist, and author best known for his work on emotional intelligence.
-A former writer for The New York Times, he has published extensively on psychology, education, and leadership, and his books have been translated into dozens of languages worldwide.
+Daniel Goleman is an American psychologist, science journalist, and author best known for popularizing the concept of emotional intelligence.
+A former writer for The New York Times, he has written extensively on psychology, education, leadership, and human behavior for a broad audience.
+His work helped bring emotional intelligence from academic discussion into mainstream conversations about performance, relationships, and success.
+Goleman’s books have been translated into dozens of languages worldwide, and he is widely recognized for showing how emotional skills influence both personal effectiveness and professional achievement.

 Get This Summary in Your Preferred Format